Bjornstad Logo The Vikings of Bjornstad

 The Vikings of Bjornstad are continually looking for ways to add educational and visual interest to our display of Viking Age Norse culture.
 Hundreds of picture and runestones were raised between the 8th and 11th century.
 They celebrated victories, commemorated deaths and depicted scenes from legends and sagas.
 Other than the weight of a six-foot-plus granite stone and the skill to inscribe one, what was holding us back?
 Recognizing the authenticy concerns, we decided a runestone we could transport and display was a reasonable trade-off.
 After a couple of years of research, we found the right material, and more importantly, the right stone to reproduce.
 It was a LOT of work, entirely by Jack Garrett, but it's a great source of conversation and head scratching...

 The Vikings of Bjornstad's runestone, a reproduction of the Stora Hammars I stone, modified slightly.
-The inscription at the bottom: "The Vikings of Bjornstad raised this stone", transliterated from English into Younger Futhark long-twig (Danish) runes
+We've added the inscription at the bottom: "The Vikings of Bjornstad raised this stone", transliterated from English into Danish Long-Branch Younger Futhark runes

-The Stora Hammars I picture stone from the 10th century, on the Swedish island of Gotland
+The Stora Hammars I picture stone from the 10th century, on the Swedish island of Gotland.
+There are three other stones at the site.

 Image source: http://christianization.hist.cam.ac.uk/images/html/sweden2-image.html